|

 Very gradually, after more than a hundred years of suffrage, this decade saw women starting to claim the rights that men had always taken for granted - being the master of their own being, doing what they choose for themselves to do and living as they please, demanding the right to higher education and entry into the professions, humane working conditions, control over their own property, to vote, the right to family planning, to have their voices heard under their own names [women writers often wrote anonymously or under a male nom de plume like Karen Blixen writing as Isak Dinesen or Jane Austen publishing her work anonymously].

+In this decade women learned new ways of exploiting the media, creating dramatic graphics and using photography.
 The battle wasn't done by any means and at the time it was only a small number of women who were the pioneers - the writers and artists, the intellectuals and eccentrics and activists and the women who associated with them, members of the so-called bohemian sub-strata of society.

 Only in the following decade it started to spread to the wider community when more women started to attain the vote in various counties and when they entered the labour market in unprecedented numbers and often in new sectors in the absence of large numbers of men during the first World War.
 They discovered that their work outside the home was now valued.